Our 2022 Awards are now open

 1 (ref BIS UK CONSTRUCTION, An economic analysis of the sector JULY 2013).

-Sustainable construction aims to meet present day needs for housing, working environments and infrastructure without compromising the ability of future generations to meet their own needs in times to come.
-It delivers economic efficiency, environmental performance and social responsibility – and is most effective when organisational culture, architectural quality, technical innovation and transferability are abundant.
+High environmental and climate performance in construction aims to meet present day needs for housing, working environments and infrastructure without compromising the ability of future generations to meet their own needs in times to come.
+It seeks to limit impact on the natural environment and demonstrate whole life sustainability.
+It is most effective when organisational culture, high design quality, technical innovation and transferability are abundant.

 Judges are looking for an initiative, project or series of projects that has focused on the value of facilities in use and the outcomes for owners and users.
 Good facilities add value by enabling owners and/or users to live or work better in them.